By: Brittany Racca

-Tour Shadows-on-the-Teche and view the lush gardens while they walk the paths that welcomed well-known names like Walt Disney and Henry Miller.
+Tour Shadows-on-the-Teche and view the lush gardens from the paths that welcomed well-known names like Walt Disney and Henry Miller.
 As you circle the back of the house, you’ll come to the gazebo where two benches allow you to rest your feet and enjoy the gorgeous view of the Bayou Teche, just as Weeks Hall did a thousand times over.
 The gardens are his contribution to this magnificent site.

 Located at the edge of the historic district, the KONRIKO® Company Store/Conrad Rice Mill offer tours of the oldest mill in America, as well as delicious local products right in the country store where spices and gifts can be purchased to take back home.

 From downtown New Iberia, get on Jane Street (Highway 31), take a left on Darby Lane off the Squirrel Run neighborhood and you'll spot vibrant azalea bushes in the first couple of blocks.